acortes42/minishell/README.md

 #### VSCode
 Debug child thread of a fork.
 Set follow-fork-mode to child in the Debug console tab using the next command:
 * -exec set follow-fork-mode child
+Debug main thread of a fork
+* -exec set follow-fork-mode parent